 Preparing for a radical prostatectomy.

-As pelvic floor exercises are important to help regain continence after the operation information might be given on when to start and how to do pelvic-floor-exercises-for-men.
-A referral may also be made to a physiotherapist who specialises in continence.
-For further information about pelvic floor exercises click to see the booklet pelvic-floor-exercises-for-men
+As pelvic floor exercises are important to help regain continence after the operation, information might be given on when to start and how to do pelvic floor exercises A referral may also be made to a physiotherapist who specialises in continence.
+For further information about pelvic floor exercises there is a booklet available in the Resources section: Pelvic Floor Exercises for men

 Surgery to remove the prostate

 This is a fairly major operation and there are a few ways that a radical prostatectomy can be done.
 Laparoscopic (keyhole) and robotic assisted are becoming the most common way of removing the prostate.

 With laparoscopic radical prostatectomy, you will have five small cuts across your lower tummy.
 Each of these cuts will be around 1cm long and has a special, small plastic tube (called ports) are placed inside.
 Each cut serves a different purpose during the operation; one is used for a camera that magnifies the prostate and surrounding area magnify inside, 3 others are used for the instruments to undertake the operation.